The Complete Guide To Writing A Standard Invoice [includes template!]

-- An standard invoice template that makes it easy for customers to pay, will make them pay quicker.
+- A standard invoice template that makes it easy for customers to pay, will make them pay quicker.

-So, how can you write a service invoice that will earn you all those benefits, but at the same time be easy to track and quick to create?
+So, how can you write a service invoice that will earn you all those benefits, and that’s easy to track and quick to create?
 It sounds like a tall order, but let’s take it step by step:

 Step 1: Keep an updated database.

 Whether you’re using a cabinet file or a digital folder, knowing which work-order corresponds to which customer, and listing the correct parts to their associated prices is essential for creating accurate standard invoice templates.
 After all, the only wrong invoice a customer will pay is one that’s charging them less, and that won’t be of any help to you.